 - Bladder Trauma - If your dog recently had a major trauma like being a bad fall or being hit by a car, the urinary tract may have been injured and have bleeding.
 Some types of abdominal surgery that involve or are near the bladder or kidneys can cause irritation and inflammation may cause some blood to appear in your dog's pee.

 - Heat Cycle - If you have a female dog that has not been spayed, you may see some blood when your dog urinates during her heat cycle.
 This is not necessarily an indication of a problem.

 Diagnosing Blood in Dog Urine

 After a complete physical examination by your veterinarian, a urine sample will be collected and analyzed for abnormalities.
 Sometimes there isn't enough blood present for you to see in your dog's pee without the use of a microscope, so your dog may even have blood in its urine without you knowing it.
 Other times the urine will be so red that you think it contains nothing but blood.
 An X-ray or ultrasound may also be performed to check for tumors and bladder or kidney stones.

 Treatment of Blood in Dog Urine

-Certain breeds of dogs are predisposed to having bladder or kidney issues that can cause a dog to pee blood.
-For example, Dalmatians, Shih Tzus, Miniature Schnauzers, Bichon Frises, Lhasa Apsos, and Yorkshire terriers are at risk breeds for developing bladder stones and West Highland white terriers, Scottish terriers, Shetland sheepdogs, beagles, American eskimos, and wire fox terriers are at risk for developing bladder tumors.
-Any breed of dog may be affected by bladder or kidney issues though so the problem of peeing blood is not exclusive to any breeds of dogs.
+Female dogs, especially those with a recessed vulva, are at higher risk for urinary tract infections.
+Certain breeds of dogs are predisposed to having bladder issues that can cause them to pee blood.
+For example, Dalmatians, Shih Tzus, Miniature Schnauzers, Bichon Frises, Lhasa Apsos, and Yorkshire terriers are at-risk breeds for developing bladder stones and West Highland white terriers, Scottish terriers, Shetland sheepdogs, beagles, American Eskimos, and wire fox terriers are at risk for developing bladder tumors.
+Any breed of dog may be affected by bladder or kidney issues though, so the problem of peeing blood is not exclusive to any breed of dog.